 Recall that one of the benefits of a funeral trust is the immediate exclusion from the Medicaid spend down process.
 In our example, the spouse and family can apply for the funeral trust, even if the spouse is in the nursing home.
 The family could transfer the cash value of the existing final expense insurance policy to the funeral trust.
-Once established, the money is protected from nursing home costs.
+Once established, the trust protects the money from nursing home costs.

-Several types of assets can be used to fund the trust.
+Several types of assets can fund the trust.
 These assets include: CDs, savings accounts, non-qualified brokerage accounts, cash value from existing life insurance policies (such as a final expense insurance policy).
-Really, any asset you own could be used to fund the trust.
-Therefore, it makes sense to
+Really, any asset you own that is non-qualified (i.e. not a 401k or IRA) can fund the trust.

 Let’s say you have more assets that you want to protect.
 For example, you want to leave money to your children, grandchildren, or a charity.
 You can establish an estate planning trust.
 The estate planning trust expands the maximum protection, up to $100,000 in most states.
 The estate planning trust contains similar advantages and disadvantages as a funeral trust.
-The one big difference: the 5 year Medicaid look-back provision must be met.
+The one big difference: you must meet the 5 year Medicaid look back provision.
 If not, you could face a penalty or delay of payment by Medicaid for nursing home care.

 If you need a full estate planning review, we always recommend that you speak to a qualified attorney specializing in elder law care.

-In conclusion, we believe a funeral trust can be a solid foundation to protect assets from nursing home costs.
-If you would like to learn more, or any of the other alternatives such as a traditional long-term care insurance policy or a hybrid policy, feel free to reach out to us.
-We can also facilitate a discussion with a qualified attorney who can speak to you in more detail about Medicaid and irrevocable trusts.
-What are we saying: simply, we, at My Family Life Insurance, are here for you and your family.
-We know how important money and protection is.
+In conclusion, we believe a funeral trust is a solid foundation to protect assets and your final expense life insurance from nursing homes and the Medicaid spend down.
+We at My Family Life Insurance know how important money and protection is.
 We work in your best interest always and have helped many families develop and establish the protection they need to have peace of mind.
-Feel free to contact us to request a quote or find out more information.
+Feel free to contact us or use the form below to request a quote or find out more information.
 We are happy to help you with your specific situation.